 Leg press exercises help you get better explosive jumps, as a result of which you jump higher.

 Besides that, a leg press exercise can also help you sprint better.
 This is because the more the endurance of your leg muscles, the longer they can go on for without getting fatigued during intense activity.
-Spriting and running are some activities where a leg press machine can be really beneficial for you as it can help you run better.
+Sprinting and running are some activities where a leg press machine can be really beneficial for you.
+As they can help you run better.

 7. Increased Bone Strength